Nayni/WA-Radar-CORE/README.md

 ## Contribute
 Found a bug?

 Got an idea for a cool new feature?

 Got some fancy new display ideas?

+Got an implementation for a not yet covered boss?

 Contributions are more then welcome.
 Just use Github pull requests!
 But try to keep the following in mind:

-- Radar CORE is a weak aura, so try to be backwards compatible as much as possible
+- Radar CORE is a weak aura, we can't force people to update, so try to be backwards compatible as much as possible
 - Use spaces (6 to be precise) for indentation
-- Program defensively, check everything!
+- Program defensively, most of the logic runs every frame so check everything!
+- Test, test and test it!